Why hack in when you can log in? That is the wisdom of attackers today.

 Slow, Lengthy Deployments

-Far too often, we measure firewalls deployments for segmentation in fiscal quarters.
+Far too often, we measure firewalls deployments for network segmentation in fiscal quarters.
 Getting them fully deployed and tuned with the right rulesets to protect the right segments will take six months, nine months, a year even.

 The expression "forklift upgrade" is not an exaggeration.
 A large data center firewall chassis, robust enough to support the 100 gbps bandwidth demands from data centers, is often 10-20 rack units in size.